NephthysSkh/projet_stage_cogmasterS2/README.md

 1) I used the python_speech_features package to compute the filterbank vectors.
 It needs to be downloaded before hand in order for the script to work.
 In signal processing, a filter bank is an array of band-pass filters that separates the input signal into multiple components, each one carrying a single frequency sub-band of the original signal.
 A bank of receivers can be created by performing a sequence of FFTs on overlapping segments of the input data stream.
 A weighting function (in this case the Hamming window function) is applied to each segment to control the shape of the frequency responses of the filters.
 The wider the shape, the more often the FFTs have to be done to satisfy the Nyquist sampling criteria.

 def get_filter_bank(sound_file) :
-    # computes the filter bank coefficients of a sound file

     #     :param sound_file : sound file in format .wav
     #     :type amount: .wav file